MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompt-engineering/your-first-prompt.md

      └─── config.json
 ```

-Recall that the difference between our new "flex" skills and our original "plain" skills is that we've gained the added flexibility of being able to pass a single parameter like:
+Recall that the difference between our new "flex" plugins and our original "plain" plugins is that we've gained the added flexibility of being able to pass a single parameter like:

 * `TestSkillFlex.SloganMakerFlex('detective agency')` generates a slogan for a 'detective agency' in NYC
 * `TestSkillFlex.SummarizeBlurbFlex('<insert long text here>')` creates a short summary of a given blurb

 Templated prompts can be further customized beyond a single `$INPUT` variable to take on more inputs to gain even greater flexibility.
-For instance, if we wanted our SloganMaker skill to not only take into account the kind of business but also the business' location and specialty, we would write the function as:
+For instance, if we wanted our SloganMaker plugin to not only take into account the kind of business but also the business' location and specialty, we would write the function as:

 ```SloganMakerFlex/skprompt.txt
 Write me a marketing slogan for my {{$INPUT}} in {{$CITY}} with